-- Nations, representatives of the media, humanitarian or development workers or associated personnel, for their personal use only; - (b) the prohibited goods are non-lethal military equipment intended solely for humanitarian or protective use; - (c) the prohibited goods are intended solely for the support of or use by AMISOM; - (d) the prohibited goods are intended solely for the purposes of helping develop Somali security sector institutions; - (e) (expired) - (f) the prohibited goods are intended solely for the support of or use by AMISOM's strategic partners, operating solely under the African Union Strategic Concept of 5 January 2012 (or subsequent African Union strategic concepts), and in cooperation and coordination with AMISOM; - (g) the prohibited goods are intended solely for the support of or use by the personnel of the United Nations, including the United Nations Assistance Mission in Somalia; - (h) the prohibited goods are any of the items covered by the Annex to Resolution 2111 and to be supplied to the Federal Government of Somalia, as approved in advance by the Committee on a case-by-case basis; - (i) the prohibited goods are intended solely for the support of or use by the European Union Training Mission in Somalia; - (j) the prohibited goods are intended solely for the undertaking of measures that are consistent with applicable international humanitarian and human rights law to suppress acts of piracy and armed robbery at sea off the coast of Somalia, on the request of Somali authorities for which they have notified the Secretary-General of the United Nations;
+- Nations, representatives of the media, humanitarian or development workers or associated personnel, for their personal use only; - (b) the prohibited goods are non-lethal military equipment intended solely for humanitarian or protective use; - (c) the prohibited goods are intended solely for the support of or use by AMISOM; - (d) the prohibited goods are intended solely for the purposes of helping develop Somali security sector institutions; - (e) (expired) - (f) the prohibited goods are intended solely for the support of or use by AMISOM's strategic partners, operating solely under the African Union Strategic Concept of 5 January 2012 (or subsequent African Union strategic concepts), and in cooperation and coordination with AMISOM; - (g) the prohibited goods are intended solely for the support of or use by the personnel of the United Nations, including the United Nations Assistance Mission in Somalia; - (h) the prohibited goods are any of the items covered by the Annex to Resolution 2111 and to be supplied to the Federal Government of Somalia, as approved in advance by the Committee on a case-by-case basis; - (i) the prohibited goods are intended solely for the support of or use by the European Union Training Mission in Somalia; - (j) the prohibited goods are intended solely for the undertaking of measures that are consistent with applicable international humanitarian and human rights law to suppress acts of piracy and armed robbery at sea off the coast of Somalia, on the request of Somalia authorities for which they have notified the Secretary-General of the United Nations;

-- (k) (expired) - (l) (expired) - (m) the prohibited goods do not include any item covered by the Annex to Resolution 2111, and are intended solely for the development of the Security Forces of the Federal Government of Somalia, and to provide security for the Somali people; - (n) the prohibited goods are intended for defensive purposes and are- - (i) to be carried by a ship that enters a Somali port for a temporary visit; and - (ii) to remain aboard the ship at all times while the ship is in Somalia. - (3) If the Chief Executive determines that- - (a) the requirement in subsection (2)(b) is met, the Chief Executive must cause the Committee to be notified of the determination 5 days before granting a licence under subsection (1); - (b) the requirement in subsection (2)(d) is met, the Chief Executive- - (i) must cause the Committee to be notified of the intention to grant a licence under subsection (1); and - (ii) must grant the licence in the absence of a negative decision by the Committee within 5 working days of receiving the notification.
+- (k) (expired) - (l) (expired) - (m) the prohibited goods do not include any item covered by the Annex to Resolution 2111, and are intended solely for the development of the Security Forces of the Federal Government of Somalia, and to provide security for the Somali people; (expired) - (n) the prohibited goods are intended for defensive purposes and are- - (i) to be carried by a ship that enters a Somali port for a temporary visit; and - (ii) to remain aboard the ship at all times while the ship is in Somalia; - (o) the prohibited goods do not include any item covered by the Annex to Resolution 2111, and are intended solely for the development of the Somali National Security Forces, and to provide security for the Somali people. - (3) If the Chief Executive determines that- - (a) the requirement in subsection (2)(b) is met, the Chief Executive must cause the Committee to be notified of the determination 5 days before granting a licence under subsection (1); - (b) the requirement in subsection (2)(d) is met, the Chief Executive- - (i) must cause the Committee to be notified of the intention to grant a licence under subsection (1); and

+(ii) must grant the licence in the absence of a negative decision by the Committee within 5 working days of receiving the notification.